Supplement Industry........those two words simultaneously get me 3-cups-of-coffee excited as well as make me throw up in my mouth....twice.

 Examine's fish oil Human Effect Matrix happens to be worth it's weight in gold and this is what it tells us:

-- There is a very high level of evidence that fish oil improves depression, has a notable effect on lowering them and also has a metric buttload of consistency in the research.
+There is a very high level of evidence that fish oil improves depression, has a notable effect on lowering it and also has a metric buttload of consistency in the research.

 So, due to the fact that it helps so many significant issues and has been shown consistently to help these conditions, it is the one supplement I would choose if I could only have one.